servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 These traits surface in Christ’s warnings to Ephesus, providing a meaningful parallel while respecting the literal message of Revelation 2.

 VII.
 THE KING OVER THE DAUGHTER — NEBUCHADNEZZAR Nebuchadnezzar—the head of gold, and “a king of kings” (Dan.
 2:37)—ruled the empire that shaped Israel during the captivity.
-After Nebuchadnezzar’s death, Babylon’s throne weakened and decayed spiritually…
+Ultimately  Nebuchadnezzar dies.
+Within a single generation, Nebuchadnezzar’s own people conquered, but not destroyed.
+The Chaldeans remained in the land and were woven into the new kingdom.
 By contrast:
 	•	Christ died and rose again,
+	•	and He adopts the spiritually orphaned (John 14:18),
+	•	his people became conquerers, “in all these things we are more than conquerors through him that loved us.”
+(Romans 8:37).
 	•	He continues as the living Head of the Church,
-	•	and He adopts the spiritually orphaned (John 14:18).
 This contrast highlights the difference between the kingdom that produced the Daughter of Babylon and the kingdom Christ establishes through His Church.

 VIII.
 SUMMARY OF EPHESUS